jakkpotts/wifiphisher/README.md

 ## Project Status
 Wifiphisher's current version is **1.4**.
 You can download the latest release from <a href="https://github.com/wifiphisher/wifiphisher/releases/tag/v1.4">here</a>.
 Otherwise you can get the latest development version by cloning this repository.

+**Important Update**: The project has been patched to work with Python 3.13+ by fixing the deprecated SafeConfigParser issue in the roguehostapd dependency.
+We've replaced the traditional `setup.py` installation method with a more robust `install_wifiphisher.sh` script that handles all dependencies properly.

 ## Disclaimer
 * Usage of Wifiphisher for attacking infrastructures without prior mutual consistency can be considered as an illegal activity.
 It is the final user's responsibility to obey all applicable local, state and federal laws.
 Authors assume no liability and are not responsible for any misuse or damage caused by this program.